SAP-samples/abap-cheat-sheets/02_Structures.md

 The following example demonstrates a selection of ABAP system fields.
 It uses artifacts from the ABAP cheat sheet repository.
 Note the comments in the code because a syntax warning will be displayed when inserting the code in a demo class that uses ABAP for Cloud Development.
 It is meant to emphasize that multiple system fields should not be used in ABAP for Cloud Development.
-To try the example out, create a demo class named `zcl_demo_abap` and paste the code into it.
+To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 ```abap
 CLASS zcl_demo_abap DEFINITION